ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- Data in the key-value store is partitioned into **ranges** of up to 64 MiB.
-- Each range is replicated and distributed to a default minimum of three nodes on a cluster.
 - When data in a range grow larger than 64 MiB, the range is split, replicated, and distributed across the cluster.
 - It's very easy to scale CockroachDB horizontally.
 Just add new nodes to a cluster, and it will rebalance loads automatically.
 @ulend